Federal suit over local Wisconsin COVID-19 orders dismissed

 U.S. District Judge William Griesbach on Monday dismissed the challenge, filed in May, saying those bringing it did not properly join all of the defendants into one lawsuit.
 That mistake requires that the lawsuit be dismissed, Griesbach said in his order.
 Those bringing it can file it again if they correct the errors, the judge said.

-Joseph Voiland, the attorney for those who brought the lawsuit, said he was reviewing whether to file an amended lawsuit or appeal.
+Joseph Voiland, the attorney for those who brought the lawsuit, did not immediately return a message seeking comment Tuesday.

 The lawsuit was brought against Gov. Tony Evers, Wisconsin Department of Health and Human Services Secretary Andrea Palm and county and city officials from 14 independent government entities.
 It alleged that the state and local officials violated the constitutional rights of Wisconsin citizens by imposing mandatory public health orders or taking other steps in response to the COVID-19 pandemic.